217

 .KEY MESSAGES...

-* Dry conditions and near to above normal temperatures through the
+* Dry conditions and near normal temperatures continue through

 &&